guardian/interactive-year-end-lists/README.md

 # Sample interactive project

 Quickly spin up a project template that provides boot.js and iframe loading.
-The idea is to reduce the time to required to go from idea discussion to stuff on screen, and to simplify deployment to S3.
+The idea is to reduce the time required to go from idea discussion to stuff on screen, and to simplify deployment to S3.

 ## Getting started
+If you haven't already installed [nodejs](http://nodejs.org/download/) and [grunt-cli](http://gruntjs.com/getting-started), go do that first.

-First fork the project over on github then clone your new fork.
+Fork the project over on github then clone your new fork.

 ```bash
 > git clone git@github.com:guardian/my-new-project.git